RonanC/Countdown-Letters-Game-Solver/README.md

 The words are then saved to a text and a pickle file, to be later utilized by the main program.

+It takes approximately 2 to 3 minutes to download, analyse, clean, sort and pickle/txt the data.

+Altough the saving of the end result (word list) is almost instantaneous.

 ## Architecture/Structure
 The main point of access for my program is `countdown.py` which is in the main folder.
 This file accesses the scripts in sub-directories, this keeps things modular and more pythonic.